SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/type-system/Basic-Types.md

 | `BigInt` | `N/A`   | `inf`          | `-inf`         | `inf`          | `inf`          | Arbitrary precision integer |
 | `BigDec` | `N/A`   | `inf`          | `-inf`         | `inf`          | `inf`          | Arbitrary precision float   |

-A number literal's is always the `std::number::BigInt` or `std::number::BigDec` if no postfix type is provided.
+A number literal's is always the `std::bignum::bigint::BigInt` or `std::bignum::bigdec::BigDec` if no postfix type is provided.
 Use the above postfixes to set the numeric type explicitly.
 All the number types, except `BigInt` and `BigDec` have compiler builtin operation methods, to hook into llvm-specialized functions.

 The `Copy` class is superimposed over all of these number types so that they can be used in calculations easily without having to manually clone them.
 Also, numer types are small so this doesnt create a memory issue.

-### USize
+### USize, SSize

-The `USize` is slightly special, as it is used to represent the numeric type that corresponds to the maximum size of addressable memory on the target architecture.
-This means that on a 32-bit architecture, `USize` is equivalent to `U32`, and on a 64-bit architecture, `USize` is equivalent to `U64`.
+The `USize` and `SSize` types are slightly special, as they are used to represent the numeric type that corresponds to the maximum size of addressable memory on the target architecture, unsigned and signed.
+This means that on a 32-bit architecture, `USize <=> U32` and `SSize <=> S32`, and on a 64-bit architecture, the 64-bit integer equivalents.
 The `USize` type is used for indexing and slicing operations, typically seen in arrays and vectors.
 It is also used for system resource objects, such as socket and thread identifiers.

-It should be noted that on a 64-bit architecture for example, whilst `USize` is equivalent to `U64`, the `USize` and `U64` types cannot be used interchangeably, as they are defined as separate types.
-The idea behind this is to allow for seamless platform portability, as the `USize` type will always be the same size as the maximum addressable memory on the target architecture.

 ## Boolean Type